adammharris/diaryx-cli/README.md

 ## License

-The CLI source code (unless stated otherwise) is released under the license declared in `Cargo.toml` (currently CC-BY-SA-4.0 — may revisit for code vs. spec text separation).
+The CLI source code (unless stated otherwise) is released under the license declared in `Cargo.toml` (currently MIT — may revisit for code vs. spec text separation).
 The Diaryx specification text it processes may have its own license declared via the `copying` field; the tool does not alter or remove those notices—ensure compliance when publishing.

 ---